-These procedures are applicable to all international travel held by MACS office, schools and subsidiaries.
+These procedures are applicable to all international travel conducted by MACS and MACS schools.

-These procedures are to be upheld by all members representing MACS inclusive of all MACS office staff, MACS school staff, parents/guardians/carers, family members and volunteers (MACS staff).
+These procedures are to be followed by all members representing MACS inclusive of all MACS office staff, MACS school staff, parents/guardians/carers, family members and volunteers (MACS staff).